 The largest Christmas Market in Paris lines both sides of the lower portion of the Champs-Elysées, near the Place de la Concorde.

-🍰 Pastry shops have a special cake :
+🍰 Pastry shops in France have a special holiday cake :

 If you’re in France during December and often until just after New Year’s, you’ll see the typical French Christmas Yule Log cake, the “Bûche de Noël,” make its annual appearance in pastry shops.

-I love this cake because it often has a lot of buttercream in it, which is my weak spot.
+I love this cake because it often has a lot of buttercream, which is my weak spot.

 Historically, it’s linked to the burning of a log for the Winter Solstice, the longest night of the year.
-The log had to be one that burned slowly, so as to last the entire night of Christmas.
-In certain regions tradition required it to burn until the Epiphany, 12 days after Christmas, symbolizing the 12 months of the year.
+The log had to be one that burned slowly to last the entire night of Christmas.
+In certain regions, tradition required it to burn until the Epiphany, 12 days after Christmas, symbolizing the 12 months of the year.
 Some say these were pagan traditions inherited from the Celtic Winter Solstice festivities many centuries ago.

 It’s usually decorated with miniature objects evoking the forest, like pine trees, a lumberjack, or little mushrooms in meringue or marzipan.

-Today, France’s uber-talented pastry makers stray far from tradition and let their imagination go wild.
+Today, France’s uber-talented pastry makers stray far from tradition and let their imaginations go wild.
 So you’ll see very different interpretations: like the bright red Bûche de Noël I saw at my favorite Parisian tea shop, Mariage Frères.
-It’s name (roughly translated) was the “Draped Christmas Strawberry Bûche de Noël.”
+Its name (roughly translated) was the “Draped Christmas Strawberry Bûche de Noël.”

 The big French family dinner takes place on the evening of December 24th, not the 25th.
 This is a long, home-cooked meal with many courses, and it can go on for hours.